NUTRITION GUIDANCE, PSYCHOLOGICAL SUPPORT AND INTUITIVE EATING COUNSELLING

-Online psychotherapy is arrange on an individual basis over a phone call and then an initial video call session where we’ll agree on the goals of therapy and a plan.
+Online therapy is arrange on an individual basis over a phone call and then an initial video call session where we’ll agree on the goals of therapy and a plan.
 Sometimes I see clients for 6 weeks, sometimes much longer.

 Clients pay for sessions either individually or in block packages.
 Sessions are prepaid.

-Psychodynamic psychotherapy places the therapeutic relationship as central to the work, focussing on how we make sense of ourselves through primary relationships in childhood and how that meaning making might unconsciously influence our behaviours and thoughts in the here and now.
+Relational therapy places the therapeutic relationship as central to the work, focussing on how we make sense of ourselves through primary relationships in childhood and how that meaning making might unconsciously influence our behaviours and thoughts in the here and now.

 Schema therapy (Young and colleagues, 1990) is an integrative model of therapy drawing from CBT, psychodynamic, gestalt and attachment models of therapy.
 It differs from traditional CBT in that it conceptualises childhood and adolescent experiences as at the origins of psychological issues and places the therapeutic relationship as the primary vehicle for change and incorporates emotion-related strategies (mindfulness, visualisation, somatic practices).